 Associations are an excellent starting point when you’re new to Singapore, and they offer a host of support services.
 They are generally linked to nationalities, although citizens of any country can join.
 Attending a newcomer event is an excellent way to meet people and get involved in the community.

 Associations offer many of the same social benefits found at clubs, without the expensive membership fees.
 Annual fees are generally low and may include a monthly magazine to keep you up to date with social activities.

-Groups like the American Women’s Association (AWA), The British Association (BA), or the Australian and New Zealand Association (ANZA) organise sports leagues and regular meetings, outings, charity events, book clubs and social gatherings.
+Groups like the American Association of Singapore (AAS), The British Association (BA), and the Australian and New Zealand Association (ANZA) organise sports leagues and regular meetings, outings, charity events, book clubs and social gatherings.
 Women’s organisations include the American Women’s Association (AWA), Scandinavian Women’s Association, the Italian Women’s Group, the Indian Women’s Association and the Spanish Speaking Women’s Association.

-Another way of meeting people with whom you will instantly have something in common is through your university alumni association – log on to your university’s website to find out more.
+Another way of meeting people with whom you will instantly have something in common is through your university alumni association.
+Log on to your university’s website to find out more.

 Singapore has so many!
 The easy way to get involved in these is via Facebook (check for events nearby) or by looking regularly at our calendar for events.
 You can also check the online ticket-booking portal SISTIC.